ivonunes/plumekit/docs/middleware.md

 ## Ordering

 Registration order is nesting order.
-The **first** middleware registered is the **outermost**: it runs first on the way in and last on the way out.
-Given
+The first middleware registered is the outermost: it runs first on the way in and last on the way out.
+Given three registrations:

 ```swift
 app.use(A)